Professor and Director of Faculty Scholarship and Research (on leave)Send a Message

-Sharmila L. Murthy is Professor and Director of Faculty Scholarship and Research at Suffolk University Law School (on sabbatical during the 2021-2022 academic year).
+Sharmila L. Murthy is Professor and Director of Faculty Scholarship and Research at Suffolk University Law School.
+She is currently on leave serving in the Biden Administration as Senior Counsel in the White House Council on Environmental Quality.
+Professor Murthy is an award-winning scholar, teacher, mentor, and leader.
 In recognition of her scholarship on access to drinking water and sanitation and on climate change, Professor Murthy was named the 2021 Haub Environmental Law Distinguished Junior Scholar by the Elisabeth Haub School of Law at Pace University.
 A list of her scholarly publications is available.

 Professor Murthy has also received two different teaching awards from Suffolk University.
 In the spring of 2020, she earned the university-wide Faculty Award for Outstanding Teaching.
 Later that year, she was also awarded the Innovative Teaching Award from the Center for Teaching and Scholarly Excellence at Suffolk University.